Perelman Jewish Day School offers an array of programs to make a Jewish day school education affordable.

 Applications for Traditional Financial Aid, the Tuition Affordability Program, and the Cozen Scholars Program must be made through FACTS Management, our third party Tuition Assistance management provider, and can all be accessed here.

-The deadline for submitting completed financial assistance applications is January 15, 2023.
+The deadline for submitting completed financial assistance applications is November 6 for current families and December 15, 2023 for new families.
 Awards for applications received after the deadline will be determined based on the remaining available funds.

 Click below to read more about each of our generous Tuition Assistance Programs.